tqtezos/stablecoin/docs/specification.md

 - Minting allowance will decrease by the amount of tokens minted and increase the balance of receiver and total minted value.

+- If safelist contract is set, this entrypoint MUST call its `assertReceivers` entrypoint (either directly or from the transfer hook) checking the minter and all receivers.

 - Contract must not be paused.

 **burn**